ryaki-org/ryaki-org.github.io/wiki/economic_analysis.md

  We get that credit into money at rate \\(R_{ej}\\).
 By linking to multiple credit sources, we make sure to find enough paths so that all our potential internal purchases are transformed into money.

+*comment:*

-*comment:* Creating trust links of minimum limit doesn't create any problems at all while at the same time helps to connect with customers that have low value bandwidth toward us.
+* Creating trust links of minimum limit doesn't create any problems at all while at the same time helps to connect with customers that have low value bandwidth toward us.
+* Risk places a limit on the number of credit sources we create a trust link to.

 **Lemma 4**